Women's Trauma Recovery Workshops

 Registration

 Space in each workshop is limited, so register now.
-Your space will be reserved on receipt of your $200 deposit.
 Registration ends one week prior to workshop date to give time for all materials to be prepared.
+We are also offering payment plan options.
+Please reach out directly to Dr. Stivers to set up a payment schedule.

 Please note any food allergies or special food accommodations when you register.